AcckiyGerman/django_rest_api_token_auth/README.md

-# django rest api with token auth
+# Django REST API with Token authorization template.

 This is a template django API application which uses token-based authorization.